rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ORA-00439: feature not enabled: Partitioning

 ````
-As you can see , We are not able to create a partitioned table or alter initialization parameters from PDB1 even with SYS privileges.
+As you can see, you are not able to create a partitioned table or alter initialization parameters from PDB1 even with SYS privileges.
 Now we will drop the lockdown profile and unset the parameter.

 #### Drop LOCKDOWN profile